 The Mark, 25 E 77th St

-Another winner from Chef Jean-Georges Vongerichten, the Mark boasts a fantastic dining room in the Mark Hotel.
+Another winner from Chef Jean-Georges Vongerichten, the Mark features a fantastic dining room in the Mark Hotel.
 The menu is varied in both ingredients and pricing, with no tastings.

-What to order: Black truffle with fontina cheese pizza, and the Niman Ranch lamb chops with a side of chickpea fries.
+What to order: Black truffle Fontina cheese pizza and the Croque M with a side of chickpea fries.

 Upper West Side Fine Dining